tberkery/nfltadR/README.md

 ## Installation

 To install this package, open an RSession (and make sure you have `devtools` installed).
-Make sure your working directory is the root of this project and run `devtools::install("nfltadR")`.
+Make sure your working directory is the root of this project and run `devtools::install()`.
 From this point onwards, you should have access to the package through traditional R measures (e.g. `library(nfltadR)`).
 Note that there is `renv.lock` file in the project repository that provides information on all project dependencies.
 Run `renv::init()` to initialize a `renv` environment for your proejct and then use `renv::restore()` to install all necessary packages.

 Note that this package was developed using R4.2.
 The package should work with R4.3 as well, but any usage of this package with a version other than R4.2 runs the risk of unforeseen issues.
 I recommend using R4.2.